BurnhamR/McHeli2/README.md

-## Warning, This project is mostly abandoned, This was all done by some community members when they ahd time, and most of them have been overly busy with school.
+## Warning, This project is mostly abandoned, This was all done by some community members when they had time, and most of them have been overly busy with school.
 However this does not mean we may not come back to this.
 Wanna see another cool mod being updated from older version?
 Check out [Modern Warfare Cubed](https://github.com/Cubed-Development/Modern-Warfare-Cubed)!